Daughter tops dad as Holy Cross defeats Army 80-46

 WEST POINT, N.Y.
-(AP) — Maureen Magarity won bragging rights in what is believed to be the first father-daughter coaching matchup in Division I history when Holy Cross beat Army 80-46 on Saturday.
+(AP) — Maureen Magarity has family bragging rights — at least for a day.

+Her Holy Cross team beat her dad Dave’s Army squad 80-46 on Saturday in what is believed to be the first father-daughter coaching matchup in Division I history.

+“This year has been a tremendous tough year for a lot of people, very emotional with the pandemic it’s the year of the girl dad,” Maureen Magarity said.
+“With Kobe passing and everything around that, so many different stories.

+“People right now needed something a little lighthearted and just something to watch to keep your mind off the seriousness of what is going on in the world.
+We believe it’s history.
+That’s what I think.
+It’s been an honor.
+Me, my dad, my whole family, sister, brother my mom everyone’s appreciated the coverage we laugh about it as we didn’t think it would blow up to this.”

 Avery LaBarbera scored 23 points, Bronagh Power-Cassidy added 17 and the Crusaders outscored the Black Knights 45-19 in the second half to give Maureen Magarity her first win at Holy Cross.

-Dave Magarity won’t have to wait long for a rematch as Army plays at Holy Cross on Sunday and in this unusual COVID season have another home-and-home the first week of February.
-The coronavirus also kept family members from attending the game.
+Army plays at Holy Cross on Sunday and in this unusual COVID season have another home-and-home the first week of February.

 Masked up, father and daughter bumped elbows before the game.
+The Army coach said that his wife was able to attend the game to represent the family

+“The administration was able to work that out.
+She was here in all her glory with all her Holy Cross gear on as well as Army gear,” he said.
+“We’ll have a lot to talk about at the next couple of family gatherings.”

 Addisyn Cross added 11 points for Holy Cross (1-2, 1-2 Patriot League) and Oluchi Ezemma and Madison Demski 10 apiece.